awsdocs/aws-cli-user-guide/doc_source/install-linux.md

-# Install the AWS CLI on Linux<a name="install-linux"></a>
+# Install the AWS CLI version 1 on Linux<a name="install-linux"></a>

 **Important**
 On January 10th, 2020, AWS CLI version 1\.17 and later will no longer support Python 2\.6 or Python 3\.3\.
 After this date, the installer for the AWS CLI will require Python 2\.7, Python 3\.4, or a later version to successfully install the AWS CLI\.
-For more information, see [Using the AWS CLI with Python 2\.6 or Python 3\.3](deprecate-python-26-33.md) in this guide, and the [deprecation announcement in this blog post](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/)\.
+For more information, see [Using the AWS CLI version 1 with Python 2\.6 or Python 3\.3](deprecate-python-26-33.md) in this guide, and the [deprecation announcement in this blog post](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/)\.

-You can install the AWS Command Line Interface \(AWS CLI\) and its dependencies on most Linux distributions by using `pip`, a package manager for Python\.
+You can install version 1 of the AWS Command Line Interface \(AWS CLI\) and its dependencies on most Linux distributions by using `pip`, a package manager for Python\.

 **Important**
 The `awscli` package is available in repositories for other package managers such as `apt` and `yum`, but you're not assured of getting the latest version unless you get it from `pip` or use the [bundled installer](install-bundle.md)\.